Skip to content

 Rear-End Accident Lawyer

-Gainesville Rear-End Accident Attorney
+Gainesville Personal Injury Lawyer > Rear-End Accident Lawyer

 A rear-end collision occurs when a vehicle strikes the back of one in front of it.
 Rear-end car accidents often occur due to tailgating – when one driver follows another driver too closely – but could also be caused by a distracted driver who fails to see stopped vehicles ahead, inclement weather and slick road collisions causing one vehicle to slide into another, or a driver applying their brakes suddenly without giving the motorist in the rear a chance to stop.